-- advertorials - · aerial promotions, such as hot air balloons - branded materials relating to product sponsorship (limitations of editorial control will be taken into account) - cinema commercials - clam shell advertising (please refer to rule 57) - consumer leaflets
+- advertorials - aerial promotions, such as hot air balloons - branded materials relating to product sponsorship (limitations of editorial control will be taken into account) - cinema commercials - clam shell advertising (please refer to rule 57) - consumer leaflets

 - direct mail materials

 - display packs, including dummy P packs (please refer to rule 57)

 - online advertisements (please refer to rule 53)

 - outdoor advertising

 - pay-per-click advertising, such as that used on internet search engines (please refer to rule 57)

 - point-of-sale materials

 - posters

 - print advertisements (for use in newspapers, magazines etc.)

 - promotional aids (please refer to rule 57)

 - promotional scripts for use by telephone help lines

 - sales promotions

 - shelf-ready packaging (please refer to rule 57)

 - social media refer to guidance documents

 - television and radio commercials

 - text messages (please refer to rule 57)

-- websites and other Internet materials, including brand home pages, banner advertising and press releases intended for Internet publication which are under the editorial control of the member company (please refer to rule 53)
+- websites and other Internet materials, including brand home pages, banner advertising and press releases intended for internet publication which are under the editorial control of the member company (please refer to rule 53)

-- materials that have been written by a third party but regarding which members have the opportunity to comment and to request amends (issues of final editorial control will be taken into account).
+- materials that have been written by a third party but regarding which members have the opportunity to comment and to request amends (issues of final editorial control will be takeninto account).

-1.2.2 Most PR materials do not require PAGB pre-approval.
-The only PR materials that require PAGB approval are press releases which are hosted in the consumer facing section of a member's website.
-These may be accessed directly by consumers and so are considered to be advertising.
+1.2.2 Most PR materials do not require PAGB pre-approval (please see section 1.3.2 for the rationale).
+PR materials which are hosted in the consumer facing section of a member's website require PAGB approval as these may be accessed directly by consumers, and so are considered to be advertising.
 Press releases hosted in a dedicated press section of the website do not require PAGB approval.